AndromedaOMA/Neural_Networks---Laboratories/README.md

 <h3 align="left">How does it work?</h3>

-We will build the residual layers that will process the images from the MNIST dataset, which will be downloaded and uploaded in mini-batches, in order to then resize the outputs of these layers.
-We will build the fully connected layers that serve to provide the desired predictions.
-Finally we will apply the backpropagation process to adjust the weights/train of the ResNet.
+Built and implemented the residual layers that will process the images from the MNIST dataset, which will be downloaded and uploaded in mini-batches, in order to then resize the outputs of these layers.
+Also built the fully connected layers that serve to provide the desired predictions.
+Finally the backpropagation process will be applied to adjust the weights/train of the ResNet.

 <h3 align="left">The logic behind the code:</h3>